She's Leading The Fight Against Some of The World's Deadliest Terrorists

 Elman, 24, is not just a soldier; she is a captain commanding a heavily male force in the Somali National Army (SNA).

-And her unit's work is among the army's most dangerous — searching for al-Shabab, an al-Qaida-linked group and U.S.-designated terror organisation that wants to create a fundamentalist Islamic state in Somalia.
+And her unit's work is among the army's most dangerous — searching for al-Shabab, an al-Qaida-linked group and U.S.-designated terror organization that wants to create a fundamentalist Islamic state in Somalia.

 "I had to be more brave [than the men]" she told Refinery29 from Somalia.
 "I had to earn their respect."